codeforfunprojects/H2SDocumentation/MentorInfo.md

 Check-in computers have InsomniaX installed on the desktop.
 You can use this to keep the computers from going to sleep.
 Computers that go to sleep require time to boot back up -- this can be a big problem when we’re handling a large line of people.

 ## Being a good mentor
+0. Make sure you are set up on Slack [per the mentor instructions above.](#How-to-join-Slack)

 1. Enforce the rules